braynpop/NationalWeatherService/README.md

 # NationalWeatherService
 National Weather Service

-This is client for the National Weather Service API and this will get the forecast for particular location based on co-ordinates for 5 days.
+This is client for the National Weather Service API and this will get the forecast for particular location based on coordinates for 5 days.

 1. Clone repository and navigate to NationalWeatherService folder.
     ``` bash